Woman Reverses Multiple Sclerosis Symptoms after Swapping Drugs for Diet, Lifestyle

 But instead, she can do all these things, and more.

-The First Signs of MS
+The First Symptoms of Multiple Sclerosis

 In 2011, Lisa diligently trained for the 206-mile Seattle to Portland (STP) bike ride.
 The married mother of two (ages 4 and 2) was 33 at the time.